-United States copyright law (Title 17, U.S. Code § 101) protects the rights the creators of works.
+United States copyright law (Title 17, U.S. Code § 101) protects the rights and the creators.
 The owner of copyright has the exclusive right to do and to authorize the following:

 Copyright protection covers both published and unpublished works as well as out-of-print materials.

 Facts, ideas, procedures, processes, systems, concepts, principles, or discoveries cannot be copyrighted, though some can be protected by patent or trade-secret laws.